-After you have explored the results in Detail View, you can decide whether or not you want to save them.
+After you have explored the results in the Detail View you can decide whether or not you want to save them.
 You may have no need to save the results—if you do not save them, they are discarded when you close the Detail View window.

-The preview results of Text Search, Coding, Compound, Matrix and Crosstab queries can be converted into project items and stored in your project, for more information, refer to Understand the Query Results folder.
+The preview results of text search, coding, compound, matrix and crosstab queries can be converted into project items and stored in your project—for more information, refer to The Query Results folder.

-You cannot store the results of Word Frequency queries, Coding Comparison queries or Group queries.
+You cannot store the results of word frequency, coding comparison or group queries.

-If you want to share your results with others or work with them in another application, you can export the results of queries from the preview in Detail View.
+If you want to share your results with others or work with them in another application, you can export them Export query results.